 The Discovery Evaluation Report was submitted in compliance with Section 64 of the Northern Territory Petroleum Act (2016) and as per the Reporting a Petroleum Discovery Guideline.
-The Discovery Evaluation Report followed the initial submission of the Notification of Discovery in October 2016.
-It provides the following volumetric estimates and recovery / utilisation factors for the B Shale member of the Middle Velkerri Formation within permits EP76, EP98, and EP117.
+The Report provides the following volumetric estimates and recovery / utilisation factors for the B Shale member of the Middle Velkerri formation within permits EP76, EP98, and EP117.

-Middle Velkerri B Shale Volumetric Estimates as of 15 February, 2017 (1)
+Middle Velkerri B Shale Volumetric Estimates as of 15 February 2017 (1)

 Gross Net Attributable (2)

 Best Estimate Best Estimate

-Area km 2 (3) 16,145 4,751
+16,145 4,751

-Original Gas In Place ("OGIP") (TCF)(4) 496 146
+496 146

-Combined Recovery / Utilisation Factor (5) 16% 16%
+16% 16%

-Technically Recoverable Resource (TCF) 85 25
+85 25

-OGIP Concentration (BCF/km2) (6) 31 31
+31 31

+Gross Best Estimate 16,145 496 16% 85

-1 The Report and estimates included in the table above were not prepared in accordance with the Society of Petroleum Engineers Petroleum Management System ("SPE-PRMS").
+1 The Report and estimates included in the table above were not prepared in accordance with the Canadian Oil and Gas Evaluation Handbook ("COGEH")